Sheila-Ha/Regex/gist-template.md

 ### Bracket Expressions
 Bracketed expressions for email validation includes the character sets of `[a-z0-9_\.-]`, which is matching any letter a-z and is case sensitive.
 It also matches a character 0-9 and matches the characters "_" , "-" , and "."; `[\da-z\.-]`, which is matching a single digit from 0-9, any character a-z (case sensitive), and the characters "." and "-".; `[a-z\.]` matches any character a-z(case sensitive) and the character ".".
 ### Greedy and Lazy Match
 This Regex includes greedy matches.
 Since it includes the `+` Quantifier, it will match as many times as possible giving back as needed.
 Another greedy Quantifier used in this regex is `{}` when matching `{2,6}` for the last capture group.

-### Boundaries

-### Back-references

-### Look-ahead and Look-behind
+### Testing
+In this section we will test our Regex pattern against various strings to see if they pass or fail as a valid email address.

+  Passing -
+   1.  'example@email.com' matches because it follows the
+   2.  'username@domain.tld' format with valid characters.
+   3.  'user.name@sub.domain.com' matches, demonstrating that periods and subdomains are allowed.
+   4.  'my-email@domain.co.uk' matches, showing that hyphens and two-part Top Level Domains are acceptable.

+The 3 examples above passed because each begins with one or more permitted characters, lowercase letters, numbers, underscores, hyphens, or periods.
+They contain a single `@` symbol separating the local part from the domain part.
+The domain part contains permitted characters and at least one period.
+They conclude with a top-level domain between 2 to 6 letters in length.

+Failing -
+  1.  'simpleaddress' does not match because it lacks the @ symbol and domain part.
+  2.  'us@.com' does not match because there is no domain name before the top-level domain.
+  3.  'user@domain.d' does not match because the top-level domain is too short, being only one character.

+The test above fail because they do not conform to the structure defined by the Regex pattern.
+Essential components such as the `@` symbol, local part, domain, or a valid Top Level Domain are missing or incorrect.

 ## Author

-As an energetic and results-driven full-stack web developer, I hold a Web Development Certificate from The University of Minnesota.
+As an energetic and results-driven full-stack web developer, I am immersing myself in a Full-Stack Web Development Bootcamp from The University of Minnesota.
 With my skills, I am able to build and maintain websites from conception to production.
 I am also capable of working effectively in a diverse team environment and developing solutions that exceed expectations.

 My work experience includes 15 years in retail, 4 years in manufacturing, and 4 years with a small website development company.
 ([Sheila's GitHub](https://github.com/Sheila-Ha))